-Monday through Friday: 9:00am to 12:00pm and 1:00pm to 4:00pm Closed from 12:00pm to 1:00pm for lunch
+Monday through Friday: 9:00am to 12:00pm and 1:00pm to 4:00pm Closed from 12:00pm to 1:00pm for lunch Please email nssao@uci.edu to make an appointment.
+Summer office hours vary.

 WEBSITE:

 Find up to date forms, curriculum charts, resources, and other student services on our website: https://nursing.uci.edu/students/